Agent Access

 -H "Authorization: Bearer $TOKEN" -H 'Content-Type: application/json' \

--d '{"name":"Build Alerts","icon":"🔔","color":"#e53d30"}'
+-d '{"name":"Build Alerts","icon":"bell","color":"#e53d30"}'

 # 4c.
-Configure quick action 1, then ping it (use the room's invite code)
+Configure quick action 1, then Ping it (use the room's invite code)

 curl -sX PUT https://api.pingroom.io/api/agent/rooms/ABC123/actions/1 \